PROGRAMME OFFERING FOR

 Series of the two-day courses for judges.
 The course is designed

-to explain to the representatives of the Slovak judiciary the basics of
+to explain to the representatives of the Slovak judiciary

 the media commmucation process.
 How to prepare for an interview for